Teaching about Lack of Access to Quality Health Care

 2. Skills for Healthcare Access and Navigation: This lesson plan packet provides samples of different topics related to healthcare access and developing skills surrounding navigating the system.
 These lessons were designed with ESOL students in mind.
 They are extremely useful for preparing high school students for accessing healthcare throughout life.

 3. A Healthy Start: The Global Goals for Sustainable Development created a lesson plan for middle school-aged students that teaches about healthcare quality around the world through a human rights lens.
-It challenges students to consider other countries.
+This archived pdf plan challenges students to consider other countries.
 It also challenges students to consider their notions of “good health” and to expand their ideas on what they have agency over in terms of their own health.

 Articles